alexcoder04/i3gocks/README.md

 ## Installation and configuration

-Refer to the according [wiki pages](https://github.com/alexcoder04/kherson/wiki).
+Refer to the according pages on the [project website](https://alexcoder04.github.io/kherson/).

 ## Contributing